cbeck88/strict-variant/README.md

 what you don't use.
 There's no other additional storage in the variant or complexity added to the interface.

 Note that the *stated* purpose of recursive wrapper, in `boost::variant` docs, is to allow you to declare variants which contain an incomplete type.
-It also works great for that in `safe_variant::variant`.
+It also works great for that in `strict_variant::variant`.

 emplace
 -------